LucasAnselmoSilva12345/attendance-list/README.md

 ## About this project

-This project is the attendance list app web, where the user answers the form, confirming your presence.
+This project is the attendance list app web.

 ## Technologies used in this project